BlockchainCommons/developer-web-site/_pages/envelope-usecases.md

 activity trackers to doctors' records, tends to be highly sensitive.
 However, it can also be highly helpful, able to not only detail an individual's health needs, but also to help society through clinical trials, contract tracing, and more.
-Gordian Envelopes can help wellness data to fulfill these two opposed needs: privacy and appropriate sharing.
+Gordian Envelope can help wellness data to fulfill these two opposed needs: privacy and appropriate sharing.